Kong/docs.konghq.com/app/konnect/api/runtime-groups-config/index.md

-This API is similar to the [Kong Gateway admin API](/gateway/latest/admin-api/) with a few major differences:
+This API is similar to the [Kong Gateway admin API](/gateway/admin-api/) with a few notable differences:

 * `PATCH` methods are not supported
 > `PATCH` methods are not yet available in the Konnect core entities endpoint.
 Update operations can be performed with the `PUT` method.